jimhigson/oboe.js/README.md

-**Oboe.js** is a fresh appraoch to AJAX for web applications.
+**Oboe.js** takes a fresh appraoch to AJAX for web applications by providing a progressive version of http's request-response pattern.
 It provides a transport that sits somewhere between streaming and downloading and a JSON parser that sits somewhere between SAX and DOM.
 It doesn't have any external dependencies and doesn't care which other libraries you need it to speak to.

 # Why I made this

-Early in 2013 I was working on an html5 web application for financial charting, replacing some legacy Flash charts.
+Early in 2013 I was working on replacing some legacy Flash financial charts with a similar html5/d3 based web application.
 The old charts made ***huuuuge*** requests to the server side to get their initial data.
 It was a trade-of.
-They took an overly long time to load but once loaded the client was so full of data that the app rarely needed to get more.
+It took a long time to load but once it was going the client was so primed with data that it would rarely needed to request again.

+This is the web so *naturally* I want my html5 app to be *light and nimble* and *load in the merest blink of an eye*.
-Naturally, I wanted my html5 version light and nimble so I set about making lots of smaller requests.
+So instead of commiting myself to waiting for one huge request I set about making lots of smaller ones.
+An improvement, no doubt, but not without its downsides.

-This went ok but with so many small requests there is an increased http overhead and not having so much data early on means the user is more likely to need more quite soon, so they see a spinner.
-As much as people don't like waiting for their charts to load, they dislike seeing spinners when they scroll even more.
+Firstly, with so many small requests there is an increased http overhead.
+More importantly, not having a lot of data early on means the user is more likely to need more quite soon.
+Over the mobile internet, *'quite soon'* might mean *'when you no longer have a good connection'*

-I made Oboe to break out of the big-small compromise.
-We got the app requesting relatively large data but kicked in with the rendering when just a screenfull was delivered.
-'A screenfull' roughly equates to about 10% of the response.
-The chart was already fully interactive while the remaining 90% continued to flow in the background.
+I made Oboe to break out of this big-small compromise.
+We requested relatively large data but started rendering as soon as the first datum arrived over the network.
+We had a screenfull showing when the request was only about 10% complete.
+10% into the download and the app is already fully interactive while the other 90% steams silently into our javascript model.

-Sure, I could have implemented this using some kind of streaming framework like socket.io but then we'd have to rewrite the server-side and the legacy charts wouldn't know how to connect to the new server.
+Sure, I could have implemented this using some kind of streaming framework (socket.io perhaps?) but then we'd have to rewrite the server-side and the legacy charts have no idea how to connect to the new server.
 It is nice to just have one service for everything.
-Streaming servers are also more complex to write than standard request-response ones and anyway, we didn't really need fully featured streaming, just a progressive version of plain old request-response.
+Streaming servers are also more complex to write than standard request-response ones and anyway, we didn't really need fully featured streaming for historic data - it never changes.

-Oboe isn't a replacement for full-blown streaming.
-But for many cases it combines the simplicity of downloading with the progressiveness of streaming.
-Debugging is easier than full-blown streaming because everything is visible the REST
-way: just point a browser at a URL to check what's there.

 # Status

 Just hitting v1.0.0.
 Project is still quite fluid but an API is settling down.
 Patches and suggestions most welcome.
+The project is designed in for easy testability and has [over 100 unit tests](/test/cases).

 BSD licenced.

 # More use cases

-As well as my use case above, here are some more I can think of:
+Oboe.js isn't specific to my application domain, or even to solving the big-small download compromise.
+Here are some more use cases that I can think of:

 **Sarah** is sitting on a train using her mobile phone to check her email.
-The phone has almost finished downloading her inbox when her train leaves reception.
+The phone has almost finished downloading her inbox when her train goes under a tunnel.
 Luckily, her webmail developers used **Oboe.js** so instead of the request failing she can still read most of her emails.
+When the connection comes back again later the webapp is smart enough to just re-request the part that failed.

 **Arnold** is using a programmable stock screener.
 The query is many-dimensional so screening all possible companies sometimes takes a long time.
 To speed things up, **Oboe.js**, means each result can be streamed and displayed as soon as it is found.
 Later, he revisits the same query page.
-Unlike other methods of streaming, Oboe's ajax-based stream is compatible with his browser cache so now he sees the same results straight away.
+Since Oboe isn't true streaming it plays nice with the browser cache so now he see the same results instantly from cache.

 **Janet** is working on a single-page modular webapp.
 When the page changes she wants to ajax in a single, aggregated json for all of her modules.
-Unfortunately, one of the services being aggregated is slower than the others and under traditional ajax she is forced to wait for the slowest module to load before she can update any of the page.
+Unfortunately, one of the services being aggregated is slower than the others and under traditional ajax she is forced to wait for the slowest module to load before she can show any of them.
-After switching to **Oboe.js**, the fast modules load quickly and the slow modules load later.
+**Oboe.js** is better, the fast modules load quickly and the slow modules load later.
 Her users are happy because they can navigate page-to-page more fluidly and not all of them cared about the slow module anyway.

-**Michael** is writing a scrollable timeline data visualisation using [d3](http://d3js.org/).
-His json contains data for 200 events but until the user scrolls only the most recent 20 are visible.
-He doesn't want to wait for all 200 to load before showing the starting 20.
-With **Oboe.js** the data takes 90% less time to display and his users are happy to not be waiting.

-**John** is developing internally on a fast network so he doesn't really care about progressive parsing.
+**John** is developing internally on a fast network so he doesn't really care about progressive loading.
 Oboe.js provides a neat way to route different parts of a json response to different parts of his application.
-One less thing to write.
+One less bit to write.

 # Examples